daviddupuis/jeffskinnerbox.github.io/content/articles/a-slow-walk-though-the-garden-of-iot-part-1.md

 Some say that the new rule for the future is going to be “anything that can be connected, will be connected.”

+The IoT is the natural outcome of cheap, embedded electronics and a maturing global network that allows devices to exchange data.
+Some of these devices connect directly to the Internet, while others connect via gateways.
+Under this vision, the typical RFID reader is merely an IoT gateway, with RFID just one of many "last-meter" sensors.

+Developing applications for the “Internet of Things” (IoT) is far too complicated.
+In most cases it requires very specialized (i.e. expensive) skills sets, in both hardware and software, to get even the most rudimentary prototypes up and running.

 The Internet of Things is supposed to escort in a world where connected devices improve our lives.
 While very inviting, this vision is proving slow in coming, in part because of the [sub-optimal embedded technology chooses, connectivity challenges, and configuration complexity][34].
-Also it very difficult to put a boundary around IoT; so that you know when you have arrived.
+Also it very difficult to put a boundary around IoT;
+so that you know when you have arrived.
 It is a vast garden of technologies, both old and new, simple and complex, hardware and software.
 What I want to do here is simple touch on some of the more elementary IoT implementations.
 In subsequent articles,